PathriVidyaPraveen/Mess-Registration-Website/README.md

    • iithmess.jpeg
      A Ghibli-style version of iithmess.jpg.
 5) js folder:

-   • this folder constitutes of react js and vanilla js files
+   • This folder consists of both React JS and Vanilla JS files.

-   • react js files are:
-   admin_dashboard.js,admin_deploy.js,registered_students.js,student_dashboard.js,student_registration.js
-   this files used fetches which goes to backend files and takes the neccesary data such as mess details , id ,password
-   • vanilla js files are:
-   login.js,menu_Admin.js,menu_student.js,script_admin.js,script_student.js these files are used for just displaying some stuff dynamically no fetches are used here
+   • React JS files:
+     - admin_dashboard.js
+     - admin_deploy.js
+     - registered_students.js
+     - student_dashboard.js
+     - student_registration.js

+     These files use `fetch` to interact with backend APIs.
+     They retrieve necessary data such as mess details, user IDs, and passwords.

+   • Vanilla JS files:
+     - login.js
+     - menu_admin.js
+     - menu_student.js
+     - script_admin.js
+     - script_student.js

+     These files are used to handle dynamic behavior on the frontend.
+     They do not use `fetch` calls and are primarily for UI interactions and DOM manipulation.
 ---------------------------------------------------------------------------------------------------------
 Backend deployment using Render :
 https://mess-app-backend-hcin.onrender.com